frankiebaffa/very-good/README.md

 **Warning**: This project has been flagged as _absolute trash_ by it's creator.
-While he does have the power to destroy it, he wishes to show mercy and let it hang out as a reminder that some ideas are bad.
+While he does have the power to destroy it, he wishes to show mercy and let it hang out as a reminder that some ideas are bad and just don't pan out.

 Superceeded ideologically by [arcana](https://github.com/frankiebaffa/arcana).